 Below is an image of what your server should look like when it's ready to be hosted.
 You should be able to connect to it using your local IP address, but it won't be accessible by anyone outside of your local network yet.

-Launch the desktop app and log in, then navigate to the Hosted tab at the bottom and register your device.
+Launch the desktop app and log in, then navigate to the Settings tab at the bottom and click "Set up remote access" to register your device.

 Scroll down and find your system, labeled This system.